mspncp/gosu-wiki/Home.md

 ## Ruby Game Packaging

 Since Ruby is not a compiled language, it may not be obvious how to release games written in it to the public.
-For instructions see either [[RubyPackagingOnOSX]] or [[RubyPackagingOnWindows]].
+For instructions see either [[Ruby Packaging on OS X]] or [[Ruby Packaging on Windows]].

 ## Further Inspiration